dsv-su/gdpr-portal/readme.md

     auth

-If a alternative token authentification system is used this attribute should be set to "other".
+If a alternative token access system is used this attribute should be set to "other".
 The default authenification system used is toker.

-    auth = other
+    auth =

 For systems that have not yet fully implemented a working source "plugin", there is the option to email the system owner.
 In this case, the auth attribute should be set to email.